 Intercollegiate Program Coordinator: Associate Professor Vivien Hamilton (HM)

-Scripps College major adviser: Associate Professor Nancy Williams
+Scripps College major advisers: Associate Professor Nancy Williams; Assistant Professors Jih-Fei Cheng, Gabriela Morales, Carlin Wing

 Science, Technology, and Society (STS) is an interdisciplinary field that studies (1) the conditions under which the production, distribution, and utilization of scientific knowledge and technological systems occur, and (2) the consequences of these activities upon different groups of people.
 The disciplines out of which STS emerged were the history and philosophy of science and technology, science and technology policy studies, and sociology, and these origins shape the primary modes of analysis in STS.
 More recently, anthropology, literary studies, and cultural history have all left their mark in fundamental ways on STS.
 The intercollegiate program brings together courses taught in a variety of departments.
 It is divided into three principal areas: history of science and technology; philosophy of science; and political, cultural, and social perspectives on science and technology.
 The latter covers such topics as national science policy, how science and technology affect people, and how computers affect society, as well as more specific subjects such as the Internet, pollution, and genetic engineering.